-If you decide to use IRS tax forms, use them together with the self-employment income worksheets (F-16034, F-16035, F-16036, and F-16037).

-The worksheets identify net income and depreciation by line on the IRS tax forms.
+If you decide to use IRS tax forms, use them together with the self-employment income worksheets, which identify net income and depreciation by line on the IRS tax forms.

 For each operation, select the worksheet you need and, using the provided tax forms and/or schedule, complete the worksheet.
 These are: